 Is It a Good Investment to Replace Your Roof?

 Although the initial expense is substantial, upgrading your roof is a great investment.
 A new roof will normally last at least 20 years, and it can add $10,000 to $20,000 to the value of your home, depending on a variety of circumstances.
 If you’re wondering how to buy a new roof, there are several financial solutions available.
 If storm damage can be proven, homeowners insurance may cover the cost of a replacement roof.

 Contact Level Up Home Inspections for Roof Replacement Concerns

 If you require a new roof, Level Up Home Inspections can assist you.
-Our evaluations are always complimentary, and our cutting-edge drone technology and provides you with an unparalleled level of support.
-For more information please call us at (469) 405-9594 or if your near the Dallas area you can visit our office at 5633 Bandit Dr, Dallas, Texas 75249, United States
+Our evaluations are always complimentary, and our cutting-edge drone technology provides you with an unparalleled level of support.
+For more information please call us at (469) 405-9594 or if you near the Dallas area you can visit our office at 5633 Bandit Dr, Dallas, Texas 75249, United States

 Are 50-year shingles a good investment?

 It’s one of the most frequently asked questions when it’s time to replace a roof: Are 50-year shingles worth the investment?
 And, as is the case with the majority of questions, our response is straightforward.
 In most circumstances, 50-year shingles do not add value to a home when compared to 25- or 30-year shingles.